noahmtnr/ines-autonomous-dispatching/README.md

 **Reward**

-- *mean_reward* : Average reward an agent received for the episode.
+- *mean_reward* : Average reward an agent received during the iteration.
-- *max_reward* : Maximum reward an agent received for the episode.
+- *max_reward* : Maximum reward an agent received during the iteration.

 **Bookowns, Shares and Waits.**